If vegans were to make a list of questions they get asked the most, the number one question is most likely going to be: Where do you get your protein?

 There is no need for ‘protein combining’ with every meal because out body pulls necessary amino acids whenever it needs them from the food we consume every day.

-Don’t be afraid of getting protein deficient on a plant-based diet as long as you consume plenty of calories with your plant foods!
+Don’t be afraid of getting protein deficient on a plant-based diet as long as you consume plenty of calories every day!

 To see an extended list from the Vegetarian Resource group, click here.